Closed formula for univariate subresultants in multiple roots: Introduction

 The paper is organized as follows: in Section \ref{s2} we describe the main ingredient in our proofs, Proposition~\ref{ApeJou}, which is a generalization of a result by F. Ap\'ery and J.-P. Jouanolou.
-In Section \ref{s3}, we apply this tool to justify the definition of $\SylM_{d,0}(A,B)(x)$ and show its connection with the subresultant.
+In Section \ref{s3}, we apply this tool to justify the definition of $\SylM_{d}(A,B)(x)$ and show its connection with the subresultant.
 For the sake of clarity, we first present our results for the case $d$ big enough and then in the following subsection, we recall the definition of confluent Schur polynomial and extend our definition and result to arbitrary values of $d$.
+Section~\ref{Fd} presents the formulas for the B\'ezout coefficients $F_d(f,g)(x)$ and $G_d(f,g)(x)$.
+We conclude in Section~\ref{s4} by comparing our results with previous literature in the topic.
+The Appendix at the end contains the technical proofs of statements made in Sections \ref{s2}, \ref{s3} and \ref{Fd}.